curiocunngios/CTF/notes/canary.md

 call   __stack_chk_fail@plt      ; If not, terminate
 ```

-## How was canary initialized
+## Canary initialization
-?
+Canary initialized under the following flow:
-- OS/loader initializes the canary value during program startup
+- OS/loader initializes the canary value {{during program startup}}
-- Stores it in thread-local storage (accessed via fs:0x28)
+- Stores it in {{thread-local storage(?)}} (accessed via fs:0x28)
-- Functions then copy this value from fs:0x28 to their stack frame
+- Functions then copy this value {{from fs:0x28 to their stack frame}} <!--SR:!2024-12-14,1,230!2024-12-14,1,230!2024-12-14,1,230-->

 Creation of canary
-?
+??
 ```json
 Program Start:
 [OS/loader] --> [sets canary in fs:0x28]